novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-113.md

 “It doesn’t seem logical.
 Is there any foreign capital that wouldn’t withdraw during a crisis?”

-“Basically, our company, Jungle, is desperate to attract foreign investment.”
+“Basically, our company, Jungle, has been attracting foreign investment.”

 Having already investigated Lee Hyun-woo and Jungle, he knew it was true.